Andrea Lea: Background

+She graduated with a bachelor of science degree in emergency administration and management from Arkansas Tech University at age 47.

+Career

 Early political life and state legislature

+She began serving in the Arkansas House of Representatives in 2008, representing the areas of Russellville and Pottsville.
+The district is 68.

 Lea was unopposed for a second House term in 2010.
 In 2012, Lea was switched to House District 71 and again ran without opposition.
 The previous representative, Democrat Tommy Wren, was transferred to District 62.

 Lea was a member of the American Legislative Exchange Council (ALEC).
 The purpose of this council is to promote sample legislation written by corporations.
 She was the organization's co-state chairperson along with Eddie Joe Williams, also succeeding Michael Lamoureux in that role.

-Legislation

 State Auditor

+In July 2013, she began a campaign for state auditor as a Republican, stating she would look for "efficiencies."
+She was elected the new auditor of Arkansas in April 2014, defeating Regina Stewart Hampton and Brian Leach.
+She was the first Republican to serve as state auditor, replacing Democrat Charlie Daniels.

 The office of State Auditor is one of Arkansas' seven constitutional offices.
 The State Auditor is the general accountant for the state and is also in charge of the payroll for the executive, legislative, and judicial branches.
 The office is also in charge of the state's unclaimed property program.
 The office has existed since Arkansas was made a United States territory in 1819.
 Its duties have changed very little since its inception.
 Lea is the third woman elected to the office of State Auditor.
 The first woman elected was Jimmie Lou Fisher.
 The second woman elected was Julia Hughes Jones.
 Lea is the first Republican woman elected as State Auditor in Arkansas.

+In 2016, after she denied using private emails for her job as auditor, texts revealed by the press showed her use of a private gmail address for official state business.

+She sought re-election in 2018.
+Winning the election, she served as auditor until 2023.